pierresendorek/sound_gen_transform_analyze/butterworth.md

 $z_k = \exp(2 i \pi x_k)$ where $x_k$ is the normalized frequency.

+However the series expansion leads to divergent terms

 ## Cutoff frequency

 $$\frac{1}{1 +  \left(\frac{x}{a}\right)^{2n}} = \frac{1}{2}$$

+if
 $$1 +  \left(\frac{x}{a}\right)^{2n} = 2$$
 $$ \left(\frac{x}{a}\right)^{2n} = 1$$
 $$ x=a$$